Feudi di San Gregorio, located in Campania, is the leading winery of southern Italy.

 The culture of hospitality is a deeply-rooted tradition in Campania, and Feudi is devoted to making visitors feel welcome.
 The winery offers diverse options for guests wishing to visit the vineyards, participate in a harvest, and taste the wines and local food.
 The Michelin-starred restaurant Marennà is the heart of Feudi’s hospitality, where local dishes are served with a creative twist.
 Marennà comes from Latin merere, “to deserve,” denoting the well-earned rest at the end of a long day of working in the fields.

 Irpinia Aglianico Doc Serpico

 Saturday and Sunday

-Italian and English; Spanish, French, German, Japanese, Chinese on request
+Italian, English, Spanish, French, German, Japanese and Chinese on request

 Fiano di Avellino, Greco di Tufo, Falanghina, Taurasi, Irpinia Aglianico

 Guided winery tour, guided wine tastings, guided vertical tastings, local food tastings, one-Michelin-starred restaurant Marennà, harvest experience, cooking classes, wine shop